 15. Confidentiality.

 Each Party shall not disclose the terms of this Agreement to any third party (other than the Party’s and its Affiliates’ employees, lenders, counsel or accountants who have agreed to keep such terms confidential), except in order to comply with any applicable Rules, Law or Regulation, court order, legal process or exchange rule; provided, each Party shall notify the other Party of any proceedings of which it is aware which may result in disclosure.
-The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek in connection with, this confidentiality obligation or any obligations under Sections 13 (Information—TELESIS and 14 (Information—ENRON) above; provided, that all monetary damages shall be limited to actual direct damages.
+The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek in connection with, this confidentiality obligation or any obligations under Sections 13 (Information—TELESIS) and 14 (Information—ENRON) above; provided, that all monetary damages shall be limited to actual direct damages.

 16. Publicity.